-As an organization, we are deeply passionate about education in sustainability and agricultural preservation.
+As an organization, we are deeply passionate about education in viticultural excellence and environmental stewardship.
 To this end, we deliver dozens of educational programs to Napa County growers each year centered on farming with the highest respect for people and the planet.

 Building on this legacy of stewardship, we recognize an ever-growing need for leadership in ensuring Napa County’s resilience in the face of climate challenges and for setting a worldwide example in developing climate solutions.
 We view our involvement in this as embedded in NVG’s mission and continue to expand programming and educational tools on climate-smart farming techniques aimed at sequestering carbon and promoting regenerative practices.
 NVG is excited by the fact that best farming practices have the potential to result in significant ecosystem services to the great benefit to our local climate and environment.